ArielLevovich/CPP_EX4_24/README.md

 ### Conclusion

-The test suite comprehensively covers the functionality of the `Tree` and `Node` classes.
-While the `valgrind` analysis highlighted some memory issues, they are related to Qt and not the implementation itself.
-Future work should consider further optimization and potential fixes for Qt-related memory management.
+This project demonstrates the implementation of flexible and generic tree structures capable of handling various data types and tree configurations.
+The comprehensive test suite ensures the correctness of these implementations.
+The memory leak analysis highlights that the detected leaks are related to the Qt framework and not our code.
+Future work may focus on further optimizing the code and addressing any Qt-related memory management issues.

-This explanation highlights why using header files for template classes is essential in C++ and how it benefits the project by simplifying compilation and avoiding common issues.
-This README provides an overview of the project's structure and functionality.
-For detailed implementation and usage instructions, refer to the source code and comments within the code files.